jonnypeace/qemu/README.md

 Warning: This README is old and requires updates.
 With the Ubuntu switch to wayland, i've switched from dmenu to wofi.

-Although I have proxmox servers, I have often wanted a quick repeatable way to deploy some sensible virtual machines on linux desktops that I use, and hence... this repo.
+Although I have proxmox servers, ubuntu servers with virsh, I have often wanted a quick repeatable way to deploy virtual machines on linux desktops that I use with keyboard shortcuts, and hence... this repo.

 You will need qemu..
 ~~~